fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ### REST

 In REST terminology, we refer to individual data objects like the notes in our application as <i>resources</i>.
-Every resource has an associated unique address, aka. its URL.
+Every resource has an associated unique address, aka its URL.
 In the convention used by json-server, we would be able to locate an individual note at the resource URL <i>notes/3</i>, where 3 is the id of the resource.
 In this convention the <i>notes</i> url would point to a resource collection containing all notes.

 Resources are fetched from the server with HTTP GET requests.
 E.g. an HTTP GET request to the URL <i>notes/3</i> will return the note that has the id number 3.
 An HTTP GET request to the <i>notes</i> URL would return a list of all notes.